sunbelbd/Open-Information-eXpression/docs/OIAGuidelines.md

 Again, if this edge violates the requirement of single-root DAG, the edge will be reversed as "as:ref".

 ### Other UD annotated Relations

 There are several UD annotations that describe the relationship between two fact A and B, for example, "appos", "vocative", and "parataxis", etc.
 For each such annotation, we add a predicate named with that annotation and takes A and B as arguments.

+## Reorganize the graph into DAG

+### Find the root

+Generally, we find the central predicate in the sentence as the root of the OIA graph.

+1. For a single sentence, the root node is the verb predicate of the sentence;
+2. For a compound sentence, the root node is the verb predicate of the main sentence;
+3. For a coordinate structure of sentences, the root node is the coordinate predicate（"and", or Parataxis, or List)
+4. For a phrase, the root node is the head of the phrase.

+### Make the graph a DAG

+Given the root, we find all the edges voilating the requirement of DAG and add "as:" prefix to their labels.